Onsite SEO vs Offsite SEO: which should you choose?

 Without clear onsite signals—such as optimized H1 tags, descriptive meta data, and a logical site hierarchy—search engines won't know where to categorize your site.
 Furthermore, you cannot effectively build authority (Offsite) if you don't have high-quality content worth linking to.

-We recommend focusing 90% of your initial efforts on building a robust technical foundation and New websites, brand refreshes, and businesses with high-intent content that isn't ranking despite quality. pillars before aggressively pursuing offsite backlinks.
+We recommend focusing 90% of your initial efforts on building a robust technical foundation and content pillars before aggressively pursuing offsite backlinks.

 Offsite SEO can technically improve your domain authority even if your onsite SEO is lacking, but the results will be inefficient and likely won't lead to conversions.
 Think of Offsite SEO as a megaphone and Onsite SEO as your message.